-The Records Co-ordinator is operationally responsible for the efficient management of Council records (physical and electronic) incorporating sound recordkeeping principles and records management best practice guidelines.
+The Records Coordinator is operationally responsible for the efficient management of Council records (physical and electronic) incorporating sound recordkeeping principles and records management best practice guidelines.

-The Records section will assist staff in fulfilling their recordkeeping responsibilities and provide advice and training throughout the implementation of this policy and strategies.
+Records staff will assist other staff in fulfilling their recordkeeping responsibilities and provide advice and training throughout the life of this policy.

-Records staff will monitor and review the implementation process of all records management policies and programs.
+Records staff will monitor and review the implementation process of all records management policies and procedures.